vinta/awesome-python/README.md

 *Libraries for working with GUI applications.*

-* [PySide](http://qt-project.org/wiki/pyside) - Python bindings for the Qt cross-platform application and UI framework
+* [PySide](http://qt-project.org/wiki/pyside) - Python bindings for the Qt cross-platform application and UI framework.
 * [wxPython](http://wxpython.org/) - A blending of the wxWidgets C++ class library with the Python.
 * [kivy](http://kivy.org/) - A library for creating NUI applications, running on Windows, Linux, MacOSX, Android and iOS.